 Great Ocean Road Gin

 The beauty of most gins is that they often showcase botanicals unique to the region they’re made in.
-It was the coastal qualities of the Great Ocean Road that Ann Houlihan sought to bottle when she first made the sea change to Aireys Inlet in 2017.
-Since then, with Great Ocean Road Gin, her dream has become well and truly established.
+It was the flavours of the surf coast Ann Houlihan sought to bottle when she made the sea change to Aireys Inlet in 2017.
+And since then, her dream has well and truly come to fruition.

-But if you’re after the flagship, grab a bottle of the Guvvos Contemporary.
-Not only is the first gin Houlihan distilled; it’s the one that speaks greatest to the coast.
+But if you’re after the flagship, go for the Guvvos Contemporary.
+Not only is it the first gin Houlihan distilled; it’s the one that speaks greatest to the coast.
 Named after a local surf beach, it comprises 24 botanicals including salt bush, pigface, kelp, and indigenous eucalyptus.